nextgis/docs_ngweb/source/admin_tasks.rst

 Remove identification window header
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Identification window is a popup that is shown when you click on a feature on a Web map.
+Identification window is a popup that is shown when you click on a feature on a Web Map.
 This setting will hide it's header and layer selector:

 .. code-block:: css